 - 2011.
 Kecekapan Pengeluaran Padi SRI Sawah Sempadan.
 Hijau Sawa blog.
 December 3.

 - Uphoff, Norman and Lucy Fisher.
 2011.
 Report on S.R.I.
 Visit to Malaysia - July 1-9, 2011.
 System of Rice Intensification website.
 (20p., 315KB pdf) [Trip report covers the 1st National Conference on System of Rice Intensification and field visits to Kedah, Selangor, Kelantan].

 - Yahya, Salehuddin.
 2011.
 A harvest test to verify presence of variability in a SRI-Rice crop.
 SRI Padi Malaysia blog.
 July 23.

-- Many other reports/articles appear on five websites listed directly below in the Blogs and Websites section.
+- Many other reports/articles appear on five websites listed directly below in the Blogs and Websites section and the Research section

 - Gagasan SRI Malaysia, the website of the SRI-Mas Network, the national SRI network in Malaysia